LangProc/langproc-cw/docs/c_compiler.md

 The [compiler_tests](../compiler_tests) contains a large number of example inputs, divided into various categories, that you might like to use as testcases.
 Your compiler will be assessed on these "seen" inputs together with a further set of "unseen" inputs that are of a similar form.
 It is worth emphasising that it is not expected that many compilers will correctly compile all of the "seen" inputs (let alone the "unseen" ones!).
 You are encouraged to focus on compiling the "basic" features (as listed above) first, before moving on to more advanced features if you have time.

 The split between test cases last year can be seen below.
-Do not assume it will stay the same this year, but you can use it as a rough estimate of what to focus on in case you are running short on time. **Remember that more advanced features most certainly use some of the less advanced features, so implement the latter first (i.e. without working functions the array tests will fail)**.
+Do not assume it will stay the same this year, but you can use it as a rough estimate of what to focus on in case you are running short on time. **Remember that tests for advanced features will also test basic features, so you should implement the basic features first (e.g. without working functions the array tests will fail).**

 ![Testcase distribution](./testcase_distribution.png)